⚠️ UPDATE: THE NIKE PEGASUS 41 HAS BEEN REPLACED

 PLEASE NOTE: I paid for the Nike Pegasus 41 trainers myself and was not gifted these trainers or paid by Nike to give a honest review.
 This page contains affiliate links.
 Making a purchase via our affiliate link means I may receive a small share of the sale.

-My name is Justine, I am an avid runner and co-run an Instagram account with my close friend Vicky (@girlsreallyrun).
+My name is Justine, I am an avid runner and run the Instagram account (@girlsreallyrun).

 I am a qualified LiRF coach and am about to begin my CiRF course.
 I love running and helping others with their running.